bkandh30/git-implementation/README.md

 This is basic implementation of Git in Python.
 I decided to make this project when I was learning about Git internals and how a version control works under the hood.

+For a detailed explanation of the Git Protocol, check out: [LLD.md](/commands/LLD.md)

 For deeper insights on the design architecture of Git, check out [DESIGN.md](DESIGN.md)

 For deeper insights on each command and their usage, check out: